terrielsimmons/terrielsimmons.github.io/index.md

 International Association for Identification

-American Association of Physical Anthropologists
+American Association of Biological Anthropologists